 2) My first Virginia winery was Casanel Vineyards and Winery, sometime in I think mid-2013.
 I credit Katie and Nelson for setting me on the right path from there.

 3) My favorite grapes are Tannat, Petit Verdot, and Sauvignon Blanc.

 4) I’m a member of Linden, Arterra, and Hiddencroft.
 I tend to do case-clubs, not full on wine clubs (where they usually pick your wines).

 Ironically, I’ve also found myself struggling to define what constitutes a ‘visit’.
 If a winery is renamed, does visiting that same space constitute a ‘new’ visit?
 What about producers that lack tasting rooms; how does one ‘cross them off’ in a quest to visit every winery?
 What about wineries that are seasonal or special-event focused; do those get placed in the same visitation bucket list as the rest?

 To narrow the question down of “How many wineries are in the state”, I use the following definition:

-For the purpose of visiting every winery in Virginia, a ‘visit’ must include the following criteria; 1) The location visited must produce a fermented beverage described as wine, cider, or mead, 2) it must have a physical tasting location to visit, 3) it must have defined visiting hours or be available via appointment to the general public, and 4) it must use Virginia ingredients (grapes, apples, honey, or whatever ingredients the beverage is primarily composed of).
+For the purpose of defining what constitutes a ‘visit’, a ‘visit’ must include the following criteria; 1) The location visited must produce a fermented beverage described as wine, cider, or mead, 2) it must have a physical tasting location under their control (no farmers markets), 3) it must have defined visiting hours or be available via appointment to the general public, and 4) it must use Virginia ingredients (grapes, apples, honey, or whatever other ingredients the beverage is primarily composed of).